syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ![Display the value with maximum and minimum](images/minimum_maximum.png)

-## Step value support in SfNumericUpDown
+## Step Value in SfNumericUpDown

-The frequency with which values gets incremented and decremented can be decided using the [`StepValue`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_StepValue) property.
+Set the frequency of value increments and decrements using the [`StepValue`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_StepValue) property.

 N> By default the property value is 1.